 10% of the operating cost of a hotel is on energy.
 And how does the building consume this energy?
 With the following graph you will see it clearer:

-In general, in European hotels, air conditioning is clearly the main responsible for energy consumption while heating needs are somewhat lower.
+In general, in European hotels, air conditioning is clearly the main source of energy consumption while heating needs are somewhat lower.
 On the other hand, an average European hotel has its highest energy consumption in sanitary hot water (DHW) and heating, followed by expenditure on refrigeration and lighting.

 Therefore, energy efficiency is a made-to-measure project, it can be used as a tool to improve the competitiveness of a strategic sector for the economic development of a country as well as to improve the competitiveness of each organization and become more competitive.